-Evaporator and furnace condensate drain piping may be manifolded together.
+Evaporator and furnace condensate drain piping may be manifolded together as shown in Figure 51.
 A primary drain vent stack must be installed and terminated below the outlet of the secondary heat exchanger drain connection to prevent water from damaging furnace controls if the primary drain outlet plugs up.
-Where the furnace is installed above a finished ceiling, the primary drain vent stack must be installed such that overflow from the vent stack opening will flow into an auxiliary drain pan in order to prevent water damage to the finished ceiling below.
+Where the furnace is installed above a finished ceiling, the primary drain vent stack must be installed such that overflow from the vent stack opening will flow into an axillary drain pan in order to prevent water damage to the finished ceiling below.